Unity-Technologies/com.unity.multiplayer.docs/docs/basics/scenemanagement/scene-events.md

 **Part-2** <br/>
 ![image](images/SceneEventProperties-2.png)<br/>

-So, the big "take-away" from the above table is that you need to understand the `SceneEventType` context of the `SceneEvent` you are processing in order to know which properties are valid and you can use.
+So, the big "take-away" from the above table is that you need to understand the `SceneEventType` context of the `SceneEvent` you are processing to know which properties are valid and you can use.
 As an example, it wouldn't make sense to provide the AsyncOperation for the following `SceneEventType`s:
 - LoadComplete or LoadEventCompleted
 - UnloadComplete or UnloadEventCompleted
 - Synchronize or Resynchronize

 ### SceneEventType Specific Notifications
-There might be a time where you are not interested in all of the details for each scene event type that occurs.
+There might be a time where you aren't interested in all of the details for each scene event type that occurs.
 As it just so happens, `NetworkSceneManager` includes a single delegate handler for each `SceneEventType` that is only triggered for the associated `SceneEventType`.
 You can explore the [NetworkSceneManager](http://localhost:3000/netcode/current/api/Unity.Netcode.NetworkSceneManager#events) for a full listing of the corresponding single `SceneEventType` events.
 Some examples:
 - NetworkSceneManager.OnLoad:  Triggered when for `OnLoad` scene events.